 Workplace Hazardous Materials Information System (WHMIS)

-WHMIS training is a milestone requirement in the MFA Program.
+WHMIS (Workplace Hazardous Materials Information System) training is a milestone requirement in the MFA Program.
 Students cannot use the ECH studios without WHMIS certification.
 WHMIS workshops are offered online through UW-LEARN.
 To take the online WHMIS course you must first "self-enroll" in the WHMIS course.
-Visit the WHMIS site access the workshop.
+Visit the Safety office website access the workshop.

 MFA students must take WHMIS training in the first term of their program.